peterhinch/micropython-nano-gui/DRIVERS.md

 ## 7.2.2 Mapped drivers

-Typically these use an 8-bit `framebuf` to store RGB332 where hardware does not support this.
-The driver expands it to RGB565 in `.show`.
-The GUIs have special provision for more extreme RAM saving, using a 4-bit `framebuf` and expanding it to RGB565 or RGB666 via a lookup table (LUT): in this case the `framebuf` stores an index to the LUT (see 4 to N bit mapping below).
+Typical usage is where hardware expects 16-bit or bigger data, but this would result in an excessively large frame buffer.
+If an 8-bit frame buffer is acceptable the driver stores RGB332, expanding it to RGB565 in `.show`.
+RAM saving can be taken further by using a 4-bit `framebuf` and expanding it to RGB565 or RGB666 via a lookup table (LUT): in this case the `framebuf` stores an index to the LUT (see 4 to N bit mapping below).

 ### 7.2.2.1 8 to 16 bit mapping

 An example of hardware that does not support 8 bit color is the SSD1351.
 See [this driver](https://github.com/peterhinch/micropython-nano-gui/blob/master/drivers/ssd1351/ssd1351_generic.py).
 This uses `framebuf.GS8` to store 8 bit color in `rrrgggbb` format.
 The `.show` method converts these to 16-bit values at run time.

-In this case the `FrameBuffer` uses `framebuf.GS8` to store colors in RGB332 format.
+The `FrameBuffer` uses `framebuf.GS8` to store colors in RGB332 format.
 The `rgb` static method converts 24 bit `r, g, b` colors to RGB332.
 The `.show` method converts from RGB332 to RGB565 and outputs the data.

 ### 7.2.2.2 4 to N bit mapping